Acura MDX: First generation (YD1; 2001)

 The navigation system and DVD entertainment system (also popular on other Honda/Acura models, such as the CR-V and Odyssey) options were mutually exclusive in the 2002 model.
 Both could be ordered at the same time since the 2003 model.
 The navigation option comes with a backup camera since the 2003 model.
 Since 2005, the navigation system featured information from Zagat about restaurants and other points of interest.
 The 2003 model was rated as Ultra Low Emission Vehicle.
 The United States Environmental Protection Agency estimates 23 mpgus highway and 17 mpgus city.

-The first two model years' 3.5-litre V6 engine produces 240 hp and 245 lbft of torque from 3000 to 5000 rpm.
-For the 2003 model, the engine was improved to produce 20 hp (15 kW) more power than the earlier models, and the wheel designs were updated.
+The first two model years' 3.5-liter V6 engine produces 240 hp and 245 lbft of torque from 3000 to 5000 rpm.
+For the 2003 model year, the engine was improved to produce 20 hp (15 kW) more power than the earlier models, and the wheel designs were updated.
 The 2004 through 2006 engine received a modest increase in power and produces 265 hp and 253 lbft.
 The 2004 model is credited with a top speed of 137 mph, and a 0-60 time of 7.1 seconds.
-The 2004 model features dual tail pipes instead of the single pipe in earlier models, side curtain airbags, new head lights and tail lights, and new wheels.
+The 2004 model year features dual tail pipes instead of the single pipe in earlier models, side curtain airbags, new head lights and tail lights, and new wheels.
 Some chrome trimmings on the 2004 model use matte finish to distinguish from the polished shiny finish on earlier models.
-Little changed for the MDX during the 2006 model year with a few minor revisions to the vehicle's chrome and faux wood interior trim which could now be had with a dark grey wood (as opposed to reddish wood on earlier models), and also a black dash and steering wheel in tan interiors.
+Little changed for the MDX during 2005 for the 2006 model year with a few minor revisions to the vehicle's chrome and faux wood interior trim which could be available with a dark grey wood (as opposed to reddish wood on earlier models), and also a black dash and steering wheel in tan interiors.

 Second generation (YD2; 2007)

 On April 11, 2006, Acura unveiled the 2007 Acura MD-X Concept during the New York International Auto Show, showing to the public an indication about the exterior styling of the upcoming completely redesigned MDX.
-The second-generation MDX was released on October 17, 2006 in the U.S.
+The second-generation MDX was release in the U.S on October 17, 2006 for the 2007 model year.